-Super easy Christmas Crack to take to those holiday gatherings.
-Just follow these simple step by step photo instructions then top as you want.
+Super easy Christmas Crack Candy to take to those holiday gatherings.
+Just follow these simple step-by-step photo instructions, then top as you want.

 Last week was candy week here at 101 Cooking for Two, but then my daughter in Raleigh suggest I messed a southern favorite.

 I never miss a regional favorite and especially southern.
 But the term "Christmas Crack" was new to me.
 After I saw a recipe, it was one I know as "Saltine Toffee Candy."
 So it is time for the fourth candy post in a row.